Vegetables with soba noodles

 Shane’s favourite, easy meal is vegetarian chilli.
 You can make it in a slow cooker, but it's just as easy in a pan, and a big enough pot can last several meals.
 If you want a vegan option, look out for animal product-free brands in the supermarket.
 If you love this recipe, try our ultimate vegetarian chilli too.

-Vegetarian chilli in a bowl with black beans and quorn, served with rice and avocado
+Vegetarian chilli in a bowl with black beans and Quorn, served with rice and avocado

 Credit: Stacy Spensley on Flickr - CC2.0